HADAS496/comics-and-Reaganomics-/index.md

 {% include figure.html
   class="right"
   width="80%"
-  caption="from *Batman* #260, 1974, p.6"
+  caption="from *Batman* #260, 1975, p.6"
   image-path="scrollstory/images/for my project/1974 Batman 260 p6.png"
 %}

-Already in *Batman* #260 (1974), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!”
+Already in *Batman* #260 (February 1975), when Batman is fighting Joker in Arkham Hospital after yet another take-over of the inmates, Joker is portrayed thinking: “How delightful, whatever happens to the Batman, the law can’t hold these homicidal maniacs responsible!”

 This is a critical commentary during a time when the notion of “danger to himself or others” was ruled in the high court.
 These same notions of the Joker keeps surfacing,